 The following calculations were made on the lengths below 40 cm of the theoretical catch.
-The landings-at-length were assumed to be the minimum appropriate estimate of catch.
-To estimate discards, the landings-at-length were subtracted from the catch-at-length.
-Age-length keys for the new length frequency of the catch (<40 cm) were made for each sex using a version of the RVAN program (Clay, 1990) written in the SAS language.
-The length frequency of the discards of each sex was used with the appropriate age-length key calculated from the RV data to obtain the discards-at-age by sex.
+The landings at length were assumed to be the minimum appropriate estimate of catch.
+To estimate discards, the landings at length were subtracted from the catch at length.
+Age-length keys for the new length frequency of the catch (<40 cm) were made for each sex using a version of the RVAN program (Clay 1990) written in the SAS language.
+The length frequency of the discards of each sex was used with the appropriate age-length key calculated from the RV data to obtain the discards at age by sex.

-The discarded catch and the landings were summed to give the catch-at-age.
-Figure 3 demonstrates graphically the curves of theoretical population, theoretical catch, landings, catch and discards.
+The discarded catch and the landings were summed to give the catch at age.
+Figure 3 gives a flow chart of the process and shows the calculations made on the RV population length frequency for 1983.